lakejs/lake/README.md

 ## Running tests

 Lake depends on a lot of browser APIs, so running its test cases needs a real browser environment.
-You can run the tests visibly by visiting `http://localhost:8080/tests/`, or execute the `pnpm test` command to run the tests in headless mode.
+You can run the tests visibly by visiting `http://localhost:8080/tests/`, or execute the `pnpm test` command to run them in headless mode.

 ## License